-Vassilios Papadopoulos is the dean of the USC School of Pharmacy, a position he has held since 2016.
+Vassilios Papadopoulos is the dean of the USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences, a position he has held since 2016.
 He holds the John Stauffer Dean’s Chair in Pharmaceutical Sciences and is a professor of pharmacology and pharmaceutical sciences at the University of Southern California.
 He currently serves as the interim dean of the USC Suzanne Dworak-Peck School of Social Work.

 Since coming to USC, Papadopoulos has been a prominent national voice on the topic of re-envisioning the future of pharmacy education for the 21st century and expanding the role of the pharmacist on the health care team.
 Under his leadership, the School launched two new degree programs, recruited outstanding new faculty, expanded the School’s state-of-the-art research and educational facilities, and launched diversity, equity and inclusion and wellness initiatives.
 Further, the School’s students, staff, faculty and alumni played a key role in the COVID-19 mass vaccination efforts in the city of Los Angeles.